Close Menu

 What should I do if my travel plans are disrupted by wildfires?

 If your travel plans are disrupted by wildfires, contact your airline or travel provider as soon as possible.
 Review your travel insurance policy for coverage options and follow the instructions provided by local authorities.
-(See Also: Is Istanbul Safe To Visit Now? – 2023 Guide)
+(See Also: Is North Cyprus Safe to Visit?
+A Traveler’s Guide)

 What are some resources for staying informed about wildfires in Canada?